Illinois College: Starhill Forest Arboretum

 Starhill Forest Arboretum is located 45 miles northeast of the Illinois College campus in the town of Petersburg.
 In 2008, Illinois College officially entered into a partnership with the arboretum.
 Since the partnership, Starhill has been a location for Illinois College students to visit, study, and participate in internships.

 Congressional museum and archives

 The Whipple Hall on the college campus houses the Paul Findley Congressional Office Museum, dedicated to former congressman and alumnus, Paul Findley.
 Findley graduated from Illinois College in 1943 and served as a member of the House of Representatives from 1961 to 1983.
 It contains artifacts related to Findley's political career, his interest in Abraham Lincoln, and his involvement in human rights and Middle East issues.
 Items currently on display include Lincoln's 1837 law office sofa, Findley's congressional desk, WWI and campaign memorabilia, and gifts from seven U.S. presidents and international leaders.
 The museum is open to tours and visits by appointment.
 It was renovated in 2007 thanks to a donation by Mohammed Al Habtoor.

-The college is also home to the Khalaf Al Habtoor Archives which is located in Schewe Library.
-The collection is home to many documents and artifacts associated with Illinois College and its long history.
-This includes items attributed to Abraham Lincoln who had direct and indirect ties to the school.

-Both of the archives were largely funded by the Khalaf Ahmad Al Habtoor Foundation.
-Khalaf Al Habtoor was first introduced to Illinois College by Paul Findley.